Alex-Dolia/Resource_Allocation_w_Dhondt/README.txt

-Allocation_Optimization_using_DHont.ipynb and Allocation_Optimization_using_DHont.sql are resource allocation that are implemented in Python and BIgQuery SQL.
+Allocation_Optimization_using_DHont.ipynb and Allocation_Optimization_using_DHont.sql are resource allocation that are implemented in Python and BigQuery SQL.
 It was tested for BigQuery, respectively.

 Problem statement: